White House offering billions more aid for winter heat, utility bills from COVID relief package - NewsBreak

 “The Democrats’ inflation is functioning like an ultra-punitive tax on the American families who can least afford it, exactly the opposite of a ‘high-class problem,'” Senate Republican leader Mitch McConnell said in a Wednesday floor speech.

 But in this instance, the spending from the aid package is already helping to insulate millions of households from higher utility bills.
-Estimates by the Urban Institute based off a Census Bureau survey indicate that a third of families used the monthly payments from the expanded child tax credit to pay their utility bills between July and October 2021.11-year-old found safe, family ‘grateful’ to have her home
+Estimates by the Urban Institute based off a Census Bureau survey indicate that a third of families used the monthly payments from the expanded child tax credit to pay their utility bills between July and October 2021.Entergy Arkansas encourage customers to set thermostats to 78 degrees, customers respond

 Electricity and natural gas prices are roughly 11% higher than a year ago, according to the Labor Department’s consumer price index.
 Heating oil prices have more than doubled over the past year, according to the Energy Information Administration.